rsspbrry/rsspbrry/README.md

 [![RSSPBRRY logo][logo-rsspbrry]][RSSPBRRY]

-RSSPBRRY is a free and open source RSS feed reader distributed under the **[AGPL]AGPL v3 license**.
+RSSPBRRY is a free and open source RSS feed reader distributed under the **[AGPL v3 license]**.
 It is a software fork of [Minifux] by super-coder Frédéric Guillot.

 See the **installation [instructions]**.